singlestore-labs/singlestoredb-statistics/linreg/README.md

 1. Compile the Rust crate to Wasm
 2. Push the functions in the `linreg.wasm` module to the database
 3. Run the SQL commands in `linreg.sql` to create aggregate functions and stored procedures.
-4. Run SQL queries that use the stored procedures.
+4. Run SQL queries that use the UDAs and/or stored procedures.

 ### Compiling
 ```